 A part of Justice and Unity for the Southern Tier’s mission is to end jail expansion in Broome County, New York.
 Jailing plays a prominent role in the county, serving as a center for unjust practices in law enforcement, with the BC Jail being the dumping ground for those with substance use disorders, the poor who can’t afford bail, and persons with health and mental disabilities.
 Support services and jail information/documentation is located on our Support Groups page.

 Too Many Deaths!
 Take the case of Salladin Barton, a 35 year-old African American man who died in January 2015 in Broome County jail while waiting for two years for his trial.
 He died from untreated pneumonia and from being prescribed two drugs, Artane and Prolixin, that should not have been taken together.
 He was also beaten by correction officers a day before his death.
 He had been held for 19 months awaiting trial – he had not been convicted of a crime.
 In 2011 Alvin Rios died in the jail, under terrible circumstances condemned by a state investigation–leading to a $65,000 settlement against the county and its medical provider.
 And in October 2016 another unexplained death took place: Kevin Connell, 34, died while waiting for his trial–leaving us after being held for two years on high bail.
 There are too many deaths, and too many questions about the privatized medical care provider.
+A list of all deaths from 1980-2017, showing the increase in recent years is on the death list page.

 Too many questions remain unanswered: